Skip to main content

 The Self-Help Trap #

 Modern self-help literature constantly tells us to “believe in yourself” and “exude confidence”—advice that sounds reasonable on the surface.
-But there’s a critical nuance these books often miss: confidence without competence is just arrogance in disguise.
+But there’s a critical nuance these books often miss: if you’re talking past what you actually know, people can feel it.
 The problem isn’t confidence itself, but rather the false confidence that emerges when we overestimate our knowledge and underestimate our ignorance.

-This creates a paradox: the people who most need to hear “be more humble” are often the least likely to recognize this need in themselves.
+The people who most need to hear “be more humble” are usually the last to think it applies to them.
 Meanwhile, those already prone to self-doubt might take such advice as confirmation that their uncertainty is a weakness.

 The Courage to Say “I Don’t Know” #